-- Hanford Site Buildings
+• Hanford Site Buildings

 - 200E Prototype Surface Barrier Storage

 - 318 Radiological Calibrations Laboratory

 - 325RPL Radiochemical Processing Laboratory

-- 331 Life Sciences Laboratory I

-&lt;sup>1 In addition to the building filtered emission point EP-331-01-V, potential unabated emissions were calculated separately for the minor emission unit EP-331-09-S.
+- 331 Life Sciences Laboratory I. In addition to the building filtered emission point EP-331-01-V, potential unabated emissions were calculated separately for the minor emission unit EP-331-09-S.

 - 361 Modular Equipment Shelter (National Nuclear Security Administration)

-- HAMMER Hazardous Materials Management and Emergency Response Training Center
+- HAMMER Hazardous Materials Management and Emergency Response Training Center.
+PNNL tracks radioactive material in the Radioactive Material Tracking (RMT) System but is not the sole occupant of the building.

-- PNNL Richland Campus Buildings
+- PNNL-Richland Campus Buildings

 - 2400 Stevens Office Building

-- 3020 Environmental Molecular Sciences Laboratory

-- 3310 Biological Sciences Facility

 - 3410 Materials Science and Technology Laboratory

-- 3420 Radiation Detection Laboratory

-- 3425 Ultra Low Background Counting Laboratory

-- 3430 Ultra-Trace Analysis Laboratory

-- 3440 Large Detector Laboratory

-- 3850 General Purpose Chemistry Laboratory

-- AML Atmospheric Measurements Laboratory

-- EDL Engineering Development Laboratory

-- LSL-II Life Sciences Laboratory II

-- RTL-520 Research Technology Laboratory

-- RTL-530 Research Technology Laboratory Support Building

-- ESB Engineering Support Building

-- PSL Physical Sciences Laboratory

-- PNNL Marine Sciences Laboratory DOE-Owned Buildings

-- MSL1 Marine Sciences Laboratory-1

-- MSL5 Marine Sciences Laboratory-5

-- Privately Owned Buildings Located in Richland, Washington

-- 3350 LSB Laboratory Support Building

-&lt;sup>2 PNNL tracks radioactive material but is not the sole occupant of the building.

-&lt;sup>3 In addition to the EP-3420-01-S filtered exhaust, there is also the EP-3420-02-S unfiltered exhaust.

-&lt;sup>4 In addition to the EP-3430-01-S filtered exhaust, there is also the EP-3430-02-S unfiltered exhaust and the five registered unfiltered perchloric acid hood emission units EP-3430-xxxxP-S.
+- 3420 Radiation Detection Laboratory.
+In addition to the EP-3420-01-S filtered exhaust, there is also the EP-3420-02-S unfiltered exhaust. - 3430 Ultratrace Laboratory.
+In addition to the EP-3430-01-S filtered exhaust, there is also the EP-3430-02-S unfiltered exhaust. - 3425 Ultra Low Background Counting Laboratory. - 3020 Environmental Molecular Sciences Laboratory.
+Building had no radioactive material inventory at the time of the 2020 NESHAP assessment but is included here because it is listed in the RMT System and has had or may have a managed radioactive material inventory. - 3310 Biological Sciences Facility.
+Building had no radioactive material inventory at the time of the 2020 NESHAP assessment but is included here because it is listed in the RMT System and has had or may have a managed radioactive material inventory. - 3440 Large Detector Laboratory.
+Building had no radioactive material inventory at the time of the 2020 NESHAP assessment but is included here because it is listed in the RMT System and has had or may have a managed radioactive material inventory. - 3850 General Purpose Chemistry Laboratory - AML Atmospheric Measurements Laboratory - Biological Sciences and Engineering Laboratory.
+Building had no radioactive material inventory at the time of the 2020 NESHAP assessment but is included here because it is listed in the RMT System and has had or may have a managed radioactive material inventory. - EDL Engineering Development Laboratory.
+Building had no radioactive material inventory at the time of the 2020 NESHAP assessment but is included here because it is listed in the RMT System and has had or may have a managed radioactive material inventory. - LSL-II Life Sciences Laboratory II - PSL Physical Sciences Laboratory.
+Building had no radioactive material inventory at the time of the 2020 NESHAP assessment but is included here because it is listed in the RMT System and has had or may have a managed radioactive material inventory.

+• PNNL-Sequim Campus DOE Operations

-&lt;sup>5 Building had no radioactive material inventory at the time of the 2017 NESHAP assessment but is included here because it is listed in the Radioactive Material Tracking System (RMTS) and has had or may have radioactive material.
+- Sequim Campus - Privately Owned Buildings in the Richland, Washington, Area.
+There were no radioactive material inventories in any of these buildings at the time of the 2020 NESHAP assessment.
+They are included here because they are listed in the RMT System and have had or may have a managed radioactive material inventory: - 3350 LSB Laboratory Support Building - APEL Applied Process Engineering Laboratory - RSW/RPMPW Research Support and Radiation Portal Monitoring Project Warehouses - SALK Salk Building - CETSF Columbia Energy Test and Storage Facility - POP Port of Pasco/Pasco Airport

-&lt;sup>6 Building demolished/removed in 2018.

-&lt;sup>7 Building demolished/removed in 2018.

-&lt;sup>8 Building had no radioactive material inventory at the time of the 2017 NESHAP assessment but is included here because it is listed in the RMTS and has had or may have radioactive material.

-&lt;sup>9 Building had no radioactive material inventory at the time of the 2017 NESHAP assessment but is included here because it is listed in the RMTS and has had or may have radioactive material.

-&lt;sup>10 Building had no radioactive material inventory at the time of the 2017 NESHAP assessment but is included here because it is listed in the RMTS and has had or may have radioactive material.